 25) Garmin GPS Tracking:

 The tournament reserves the right to designate a Garmin Handheld GPS observer on each boat, or rely on each vessel’s approved GPS Chart Plotter.
-The tournament believes that we have enough GPS observers for each boat, but if we run short, an approved GPS chart plotter that clearly shows the federal three mile line and records the vessels tracks, will be used by the tournament to verify that a vessel has fished in legal waters.
+The tournament believes that we have enough GPS observers for each boat, but if we run short, an approved GPS chart plotter that records the vessels tracks, will be used by the tournament to verify that a vessel has fished in legal waters.
 The priority order in which GPS observers will be distributed is as follows: 1.
-Vessels without a GPS that marks the 3 mile line clearly defined; 2.
+Vessels without a GPS; 2.
 Randomly chosen vessels.
-If we do not have enough GPS units available at the Captain’s Meeting, you must make arrangements the day prior to your declared fishing day to go to the weigh-in station either at the Virginia Beach Fishing Center or The Oyster Farm at Bay Creek between the hours of 2pm and 5pm to collect your GPS unit.
-For example: if you do not receive your GPS on Wednesday night at the Captain’s Meeting and you have declared your day of fishing to be Saturday, you must go to either the Virginia Beach Fishing Center or The Oyster Farm at Bay Creek between the hours of 2pm and 5pm on Friday to collect your GPS.
+If we do not have enough GPS units available at the Captain’s Meeting, you must make arrangements the day prior to your declared fishing day to go to the weigh-in station at The Oyster Farm at Bay Creek between the hours of 2pm and 5pm to collect your GPS unit.
+For example: if you do not receive your GPS on Wednesday night at the Captain’s Meeting and you have declared your day of fishing to be Saturday, you must go to The Oyster Farm at Bay Creek between the hours of 2pm and 5pm on Friday to collect your GPS.
 You will sign a form stating that you will be responsible for the handheld unit on your boat.

 Please note: You must change the GPS batteries each day (fresh batteries will be provided) and you must check the battery level each day prior to leaving and throughout the day.
-If your battery level is low, you must be at least a quarter mile inside of the 3 mile line, change the batteries and restart the GPS in less than one minute.
+If your battery level is low, change the batteries and restart the GPS in less than one minute.
 The GPS must be in an open area to acquire satellite.

 The GPS must be turned on prior to your departure from the inlet and may not be turned off until after it is reviewed at the weigh station.
-All track lines must be erased prior to leaving the dock, or your previous track lines must not show the vessel beyond the federal 3-Mile EEZ line.
-At no time before or after the tournament are you to be outside of the 3 mile EEZ line.
-In addition, your track line must NEVER show an interruption and must be continuous from start to finish.
+All track lines must be erased prior to leaving the dock and your track line must NEVER show an interruption and must be continuous from start to finish.

-RETURNING THE GPS UNITS: GPS units must be returned prior to the conclusion of the tournament at the docks or at the awards banquet on Saturday, December 9, 2017.
-Units may be returned to the following locations: at either the Virginia Beach Fishing Center or Oyster Farm at Kings Creek weigh stations each day, to The Beach Nut Gift Shop inside Waterman’s Surfside Grille between the hours of 11am and 9pm each day, or the Virginia Beach Fishing Center between the hours of 7am and 6pm daily.
+RETURNING THE GPS UNITS: GPS units must be returned prior to the conclusion of the tournament at the weigh station or at the awards banquet on Saturday, December 9, 2017.
+Units may be returned to the following locations: to the Oyster Farm at King’s Creek Marina weigh station each day during weigh-in hours of 1pm-5pm, or to The Beach Nut Gift Shop inside Waterman’s Surfside Grille between the hours of 11am and 9pm daily.
 In the case that the unit is not returned or is returned in a damaged or unworking condition, your will be charged the full retail cost of the unit ($250).

 If there is a problem, you must immediately contact the tournament at 757.319.5146.